top of page

 Katie K.jpg

-Katie Knudsen
+Katie Knudsen (she/her)

 Katie has lived in Hamilton for the past 25 years and raised four children here, while also housing a number of international students.
 Members of her household have, unfortunately, experienced the differential treatment often experienced by people of color, immigrants, and LGBT+ people, while living in Hamilton-Wenham.
 Katie also works as an adjustment counselor in public schools and is often distressed by the treatment her LGBT, differently-abled, and students of color have received, but also amazed at their resilience.
 She's hoping to be a voice for young people like these on the Board.